asrob-uc3m/robotDevastation-developer-manual/en/input-management/creating-events.md

 RdKey k2(RdKey::KEY_ARROW_UP);
 ```

 Some implementations such as the SDL input backend, receive input events from SDL as SDL types (i.e. SDL_Keycode, SDL_WindowEvent).
-To create Robot Devastation input events from them, the + RdSdl
+To create Robot Devastation input events from them, the `RdSDLEventFactory` can be used.
+It follows the [factory pattern](https://en.wikipedia.org/wiki/Factory_method_pattern).

 {% plantuml %}